Admissions & Records Office

 Special Admission Programs

 Nursing students have special application and registration procedures.
-Specific details about MiraCosta College's nursing programs as well as the admissions requirements are available on the Nursing website.
+Specific details about MiraCosta College's nursing programs as well as the admissions requirements are available under the Nursing area of study and on the Nursing webpage.

-MiraCosta College is now offering a bachelor's degree program in biomanufacturing.
+MiraCosta College offers a bachelor's degree program in biomanufacturing.
 Information about the program's eligibility requirements, admissions process, and additional tuition for upper-division coursework is available under the Biotechnology area of study.

 Information for Veterans